Ganj Muradabad

 Ganj Muradabad is a town and nagar panchayat in Bangarmau tehsil of Unnao district, Uttar Pradesh, India.
 It also serves as the headquarters of a community development block containing 86 rural villages.
 Handicrafts are a major industry.
 As of 2011 Ganj Moradabad had a population of 10,957, in 1,723 households.

-Ganj Muradabad was established by Murad Sher Khan,He was the Nawab of Afghanistan.
+Ganj Muradabad was established by Murad Sher Khan, the Nawab of Afghanistan.
 Murad Sher Khan came to India in the 17th century and named it Muradabad after himself. "murad"+"abad"(establisher)=Muradabad.
 He had a palace here which was famous by the name of Bara Dari.
 It is now broken due to being old, but the badi masjid built by him still exists and is quite popular.His descendants are still present here.